-ensure that the recipient has one of the following with respect to each local government unit that serves a customer base of over 5,000 and that purchases treated or untreated water from the recipient at the time of the loan, or is anticipated to be served within the 30 years following the disbursement of the loan or grant:
+treated or untreated water from the recipient at the time of the disbursement of the loan or grant or anticipated to be served within the 30 years following the disbursement of the loan or grant:

 - A written agreement approved by the governing board of the recipient and the governing board of the local government unit stating the current rates of purchase and any anticipated increases over the term of the agreement. - A resolution approved by the governing board of the purchasing local government unit stating the local government unit waives its option to establish such a written agreement.